-5.4.4 Based on the general assessment of the potential SuDS measures above, it is recommended that a water butt can be proposed to help to improve the surface runoff from the site.
+5.4.4 It is understood that as a result of the proposed development there would be no increase in impermeable area.
+Based on the general assessment of the potential SuDS measures above, it is recommended that a water butt can be proposed to help to improve the surface runoff from the site.